emiyl/dsi.cfw.guide-archive/guide/finalizing-setup.md

 We will now install DSiMenu++ to the System Menu by copying it to your SD card.

-SDSiMenu++ is a homebrew application that can launch homebrew and retail ROMs, and has several emulators built in.
+DSiMenu++ is a homebrew application that can launch homebrew and retail ROMs, and has several emulators built in.

 ## Downloads